 How to Write a Disaster Recovery Plan in 2025: Template + Examples

-A study found that only 54% of organizations have a company-wide disaster recovery plan in place.
-This percentage is even lower for government IT departments (36%) despite the proliferation of ransomware and other cyber threats.
+A landmark study found that only 54% of organizations have a company-wide disaster recovery plan in place.
+This percentage is even lower for healthcare organizations (37%) and government IT departments (36%) despite the proliferation of ransomware and other cyber threats.

 Not having a documented disaster recovery plan can seriously hamper an organization’s ability to recover lost data and restore its critical systems.
 This can result in significantly higher financial losses and reputational damage.